Tanvi310/apnacollege-demo/README.md

 # apnacollege-demo
-This is my Git repository
+This is my Git repository.
 Author-Tanvi Chaudhari